Wednesday, January 28, 2015

 I knew I could not pull him out by myself, so I called out for Rick and Teresa, and they came running.

 Rick pulled Dad out of the water.
-When he found them, his glasses had fallen off his face into the water.
+When he found them, his glasses had fallen into the water.

 They were broken, and he was dripping wet.